 Safety and security

-There is a risk of retaliatory attacks against government and Western targets in Chad following the French intervention in the conflict in Mali in January 2013.
-Such attacks could take place at any time at public locations frequented by Westerners, including hotels, restaurants, places of worship and shopping areas.
+We strongly advise you not to travel to Chad at this time, and to reconsider your need to travel to the capital N’Djamena, due to risks posed by regional terrorist groups.
+There is a general threat of terrorist attack in Chad.
+There also is a risk of retaliatory attacks against government and Western targets in Chad following the French intervention in the conflict in Mali in January 2013.
+Such attacks could be indiscriminate and take place at any time at public locations frequented by Westerners, including hotels, restaurants, bars, places of worship, markets and shopping areas.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.